-For example, in NLRB v.
-Fuyao Glass AM., Inc., 2018 U.S. Dist.
-LEXIS 35544, 2018 WL 1166628 (S.D.
-Ohio March 5, 2018), the court narrowed an NLRB investigative subpoena in a discriminatory discharge case that sought the employment records for all 800 employees working in the same department.
+See also NLRB v.
+Fuyao Glass AM., Inc., 2018 WL 1166628, 2018 U.S. Dist.
+LEXIS 35544 (S.D.
+Ohio March 5, 2018).
+There, the court narrowed an NLRB investigative subpoena in a discriminatory discharge case that sought the employment records for all 800 employees working in the same department.
 The court held that the subpoena was overbroad because, for purposes of the NLRB's disparate treatment theory, only those employees supervised by the alleged discriminatee's supervisor, who made the discharge decision on his own without consulting HR or other managers, were "similarly situated" to the alleged discriminatee.
+But see Genpack, LLC, 372 NLRB No. 76, slip op. at 2 (2023) ("The fact that the disciplined employee received discipline from a different official does not, standing alone, distinguish that employee from a non-disciplined comparator.") (citing cases).